The Slide Mountain Wilderness is the largest wilderness area in the Catskills

 (0.9 miles, yellow markers, easy 300 feet descent.)

 Starting at a junction 2.6-miles from Woodland Valley on the Wittenberg-Cornell-Slide Trail.
-Once part of the main route up Wittenberg, this trail is now a spur trail to a lean-to.
+Once part of Wittenberg’s main route, this trail is now a spur trail to a lean-to.
 It has a nice view along the way.
 How long the lean-to is maintained is yet to be seen.

 Mount Pleasant-Romer Mountain Trail